koestler/go-iotdevice/README.md

 MqttDevices:                                               # optional, a list of devices receiving its values via a mqtt server from another instance
   bmv1:                                                    # mandatory, an arbitrary name used for logging and for referencing in other config sections
     Kind: GoIotdeviceV3                                    # mandatory, only GoIotdevice is supported at the moment
-    MqttClients:                                           # mandatory, at least 1 topic must be defined, on which mqtt server(s) we subscribe
-      - local                                              # identifier as defined in the MqttClients section
-    MqttTopics:                                            # mandatory, at least 1 topic must be defined
-      - stat/go-iotdevice/bmv1/+                           # what topic to subscribe to; must match RealtimeTopic of the sending device; %RegisterName% must be replaced by +
     Filter:                                                # optional, default include all, defines which registers are show in the view,
       # The rules are applied in order beginning with IncludeRegisters (highest priority) and ending with DefaultInclude (lowest priority).
       IncludeRegisters:                                    # optional, default empty, if a register is on this list, it is returned